Biomass district heating system (Vitoria-Gasteiz)

 - pre-insulation minimizes on-site work and reduces deployment time and costs;

 - better manufacturing quality means less heat losses and a longer service life;

 - optimal accuracy in the incorporated leak detection systems.

-- Reduction in overall maintenance and operation costs.
+- Reduction of general maintenance and operation costs.

-- Access to better energy pricing (economy of scale)
+- Access to better energy prices (economy of scale)

-- Improved security in homes (no fuels), as well as significant reductions in disturbance and operation /maintenance tasks by building owners/tenants
+- Improved security in dwellings (without fuel), as well as a significant reduction in disturbances and operation/maintenance tasks by building owners/tenants

 - Independence in energy supply